Satinath Sarangi: Activism in Bhopal

 Sarangi arrived in Bhopal the next day after the Bhopal disaster, when on the night of 2–3 December 1984 the gas was released.
 He immediately started exposing the issues of health care and defending the rights of the victims.
 Thus, he had to deal with the violence of the police and authorities.
 When other activists left Bhopal, he stood by.
 Being well-educated, he supported the victims, their organizations, and unions.

 In December 1984, he was one of the founders of Zahareeli Gas Kand Sangharsh Morcha (Poisonous Gas Episode Struggle Front), an organization of survivors of the Union Carbide in the Bhopal disaster.
 In 1986, he founded the Bhopal Group for Information and Action (BGIA).
-In 1989, he made a campaign tour to the USA, UK, Ireland, and The Netherlands.
+In 1989, he made a campaign tour to the US, UK, Ireland, and The Netherlands.

 He was a member of the organizing committee for the Bhopal session of the Permanent Peoples' Tribunal on Industrial and Environmental Hazards and Human Rights in 1992, and the National Organizing Secretary for the International Medical Commission on Bhopal in 1994.